GlobalMood: A cross-cultural benchmark for music emotion recognition: Results

 \subsubsection{Is `happy' in my language the same `happy' in your language?}

-To investigate differences in how each culture interprets these terms, we constructed 100 rating vectors (5 languages $\times$ 20 mood terms per language).
-Each vector was 1,180-dimensional, capturing the mean rating per term for each of the 1,180 songs.
+To investigate differences in how each culture interprets these terms, we constructed 100 rating vectors (5 languages $\times$ 20 terms per language).
+Each vector was 1,180-dimensional, capturing the mean rating per term across the 1,180 song set.
 We then performed non-metric multidimensional scaling (MDS) using correlation as the distance metric, projecting these vectors in a two-dimensional space.
-In this mood `space,' terms that position close to one another---even those from different languages---reflect similar rating patterns across the musical examples, suggesting comparable mood or emotional interpretations across cultures.
+In this emotion `space,' terms that position close to one another---even those from different languages---reflect similar rating patterns across the musical examples, suggesting comparable emotional interpretations across cultures.

-Figure~\ref{fig:semantic_map}A visualizes this mood space.
-The terms cluster into two main regions: high arousal and high valence (e.g., \textit{happy}, \textit{energetic}, and \textit{lively}; upper region of the figure) and low arousal that span positive valence (e.g., \textit{peaceful}; bottom left) to negative (e.g., \textit{sad}; bottom right).
-Notably, many translated ``equivalents'' appear close together, which might suggest a general cross-cultural consensus.
+Figure~\ref{fig:semantic_map}A visualizes this emotion space.
+The terms cluster into two main regions: one region of high arousal and high valence (e.g., \textit{happy}, \textit{energetic}, and \textit{lively}; upper region of the figure) and a second region of low arousal that spans positive valence (e.g., \textit{peaceful}; bottom left) to negative (e.g., \textit{sad}; bottom right).
+Notably, many translated `equivalents' appear close together, which might suggest a general cross-cultural consensus on what music evokes what emotions.

 However, examining six commonly shared terms that have direct translations in at least four of the five languages (\textit{fun}, \textit{happy}, \textit{rhythmic}, \textit{love}, \textit{sad}, and \textit{calm}) revealed varying degrees of cross-cultural agreement (see Figure~\ref{fig:semantic_map}B).
-For each of these terms, we computed mean correlations across language pairs and additionally reported the within-country measurement error ($r_{\text{within}}$), calculated using split-half reliability with Spearman-Brown formula (i.e., inter-country agreement across terms).
+For each of these terms, between-country agreement ($r_{\text{between}}$) was computed as the average of pairwise correlation coefficients, while within-country agreement ($r_{\text{within}}$) was calculated using split-half reliability with Spearman-Brown formula.
+Effectively, $r_{\text{within}}$ serves as measurement error to compare as baselines when evaluating $r_{\text{between}}$.